 The Zoom in and Zoom out buttons can be used to control the zoom factor of the canvas.
-Alternatively, the mouse wheel can also be used.
-Simply scroll with it when the canvas is in focus.
+Alternatively, the mouse wheel can also be used; hold Ctrl while scrolling with it.

 The Zoom all button optimizes the size of the structure to the canvas size.